DS-100/sp24-grad/gradproject.md

 * [Project Goals](#project-goals)

 #### Mission
 You have been hired by a crisis response agency to help assist them with your impressive data science skills!
 The agency has found that using satellite imagery is highly useful for supplying information for their response efforts.
-Unfortunately however, annotating these high resolution images can be a slow process for analysts.
-Your mission is to help address this challenge by developing an automatic computer vision approach.
+Unfortunately, however, annotating these high-resolution images can be a slow process for analysts.
+Your mission is to help address this challenge by developing an automatic computer vision approach!

 #### Dataset Description
 The agency would like you to develop your approach on their internal dataset, derived from the [xView2 Challenge Dataset](https://xview2.org/).
 This dataset contains satellite images of buildings after various natural disasters.
 The buildings are labeled based on the level of damage sustained on a scale ranging from 0 (no damage) to 3 (destroyed).